wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_listtransactions.md

 ---
-title: doge:listtransactions \[POST\] {disallowed}
+title: listtransactions  {disallowed} - Dogecoin
-description: \-Returnsalistofthelasttransactionsforanaccount.EachtransactionisrepresentedwithaTransactionInfoobject.
+description: Example code for the listtransactions  {disallowed} json-rpc method. Сomplete guide on how to use listtransactions  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters